 Keep text on slides to a minimum (and don't read it out if you have)

 If you must use text in a slide, don't treat it like a script and read it out: the audience will have read it much faster than you can speak it and will now be bored and distracted waiting for you to finish.
 Your voice should 'add value' to any text on the screen, not repeat it.
 Slides should illustrate what you’re saying, not be a transcript of it.

 Put the graft in before the talk

 I put a lot of time and effort into creating my talks: working out what I want to say, researching up to date facts, selecting good sounds and images, thinking about the best screen ratio, creating visually appealing slides....
 The professional look of my presentations sends a message to the audience that I respect them, that I think they were worth making the effort for.
 I have attended some talks where minimal effort has been expended on the presentation, and unconsciously they're telling the audience that the speaker's time is more important than theirs.
-See an example below...
+See the example below...

 PowerPoint slides are cheap: don't skimp on them

 I was once booked by a company who'd hired a TV celebrity and author the month before.
 The celebrity droned on, reading from a script for 90 minutes (therefore making no eye contact with the audience, who then started feeling irrelevant and so became disengaged), and used only two slides.
 The audience was unimpressed and the company swore never to book them again.
 Slides should support or illustrate the point you are making: this helps the audience follow you.
 Don't keep the same slide up long after it's ceased to relate to what you are now talking about.
 Many slides are fine IF they have no words and IF you have a great story to weave around them.